Welcome to the Lion Latch Website!

 Pre-practice, I’d forget to take my rings off beforehand in the locker room.
 Come mid-practice, I would need a place to put my rings because my fingers would swell & cause discomfort.
 That’s when I began placing my ring on my necklace, but it would bounce around while I was being active & I’d then end up taking off my necklace AND my engagement ring.
 I decided my keychain carabiner was a good last minute place to latch my rings on, but I was still leaving them exposed to objects that could damage my ring, such as my keys.

 I needed a protective, convenient & consistent place to keep my rings from being damaged or lost, that could still give me peace of mind while I was hard at work or play.
+Also, I needed something that wouldn't come unscrewed or unzipped like all of the other products made for storage.
 That’s when I decided to do something myself, so I developed the Lion Latch.

 We launched our Kickstarter campaign October 1, 2015 and were successfully funded on November 2, 2015!